SENSITIVE TOPICS AHEAD!

 I write this to share a story I hid deep inside, a story I fear being read, a story I wish no one ever experiences, but sadly many do.

-I grew up surrounded by men, an only girl in a family of seven, I loved and trusted all my brothers, for I knew safety was home. safety was in the confines of our room, our room, one I shared with my 3 brothers.
+I grew up surrounded by men, an only girl in a family of six, I loved and trusted all my brothers, for I knew safety was home. safety was in the confines of our room, our room, one I shared with my 3 brothers.
 Growing up, money was tight but still life was good, we went to good schools, slept with our tummies full and walked around well dressed.
 I remember family road trips to the rural, food made from mud and of course, family.
 Family made everything better.

 One trip was different though, coming back we had a new guest to add, a cousin who wanted to study in the city, tired of the local run down college back home.
 A Harambee was done, and he was sent away to live with us.
 I was happy, gained another brother, 7-year-old me couldn’t stop smiling, another family member, another blessing.